The next event in our Startup Series will be a live webinar taking place on Monday 4th December 2017 at 10:30am.

 Perhaps the most common question we receive from startups is whether to stay as a Sole Trader or become a Limited Company.

-Starting out as a sole trader is quicker and easier, but there are advantages to being a limited company.
+Starting out as a sole trader is quicker and easier, but there are also advantages to being a limited company .

-If you decide to incorporate the first decision is to review whether the profits of the business.
+If you decide to incorporate, the first decision is to review whether there are profits in the business.
 Determine if the profits are higher than the amount of money drawn personally.
 Essentially, is the business making more than you are?

 Tax on profits for limited companies is at a corporate tax rate of 12.5%.
 This compares favorably to personal tax rates of up to 54% for sole traders.

 A limited company is a separate legal entity to its owners.
 This means reduced liability on claims against your business.
 However, a sole trader is personally liable for all debts.
 Therefore, personal assets are at risk if there is a claim against a sole traders business.

 Just wanted to say a big thanks to Larissa for today’s session.
 Excellent initiative – Donal O Duibhir

 How Do I Register My Company?

 If you haven’t registered your company yet, we offer a company formation package.
 We cover everything from free company name checks to providing your Certificate of Incorporation.

 First things first, you may have some things to consider;